 There had to be a better way…

 With new development tools in place and a greater passion to help companies in transition, IDI continues to help leaders make change happen while creating great places to work.
-In addition to the transition of InVision, Dan launched IDI Technologies to answer the question, “How do we use technology to expand human potential?”
+In addition to the transition of InVision, Dan recently launched IDI Technologies to answer the question, “How do we use technology to expand human potential?”
 That next phase will be developing mobile technology that improves people’s lives while helping them achieve more.
-We’re excited for what the future holds.
+We’re excited for what the future holds!
 Stay tuned…